learn-co-curriculum/phase-1-advanced-function-parameter-syntax-default-rest-spread/README.md

 ## Introduction

-The most typical way to handle function parameters for JavaScript functions is to define them individually and then pass a value for each as an argument when calling the function:
+The typical way to handle function parameters for JavaScript functions is to define them individually and then pass a value for each as an argument when calling the function:

 ```js